 We worked to develop a solution for customers, such as those in the pharmaceutical industry that handle a large amount of liquid containers.
 Liquid samples can pose a challenge when it comes to RFID as liquids reduce the read range.

 There are existing ways to reduce the impact of liquids on RFID when labeling sample tubes, such as foam backed labels, but these don’t work in every application.
 This project was, unfortunately, an example where finding a solution that reduced liquid interference was particularly difficult, so, we decided to try something new.

 Ultimately, we decided to combine UHF-RFID with one of our existing products, the FLAP (Flexible Lamination After Printing) label.
 If you aren’t familiar with our FLAP labels they are pressure sensitive labels designed to improve the durability and tracking of barcode labels used on histology slides during automated staining processes.
 They feature a “flap” of laminate in the center of the label allowing the user to print on the un-laminated section beneath the flap, peel the release liner off of the laminator flap, and apply the laminate.
-For a more detailed look at our FLAP labels, check out this article.

 For this project we decided to, instead of utilizing the FLAP as a laminate for the facestock beneath, replace it with a UHF RFID tag.
 We kept the release liner in place on the back of the tag, and eliminated the facestock beneath so the tag can be applied directly to the container when the liner is removed.

 At this point you might be wondering how this type of label increases read range for improved inventory management.
 Well, similar to the foam backed label it creates space between the tag and the liquid sample.
 Where this differs from a foam backed label is that both the front and back of the label remain exposed allowing for further optimization of read range.